-3 CONCEPT OF VITAL, THE NATIONAL PROJECT ON REAL-TIME, COOPERATIVE ENTERPRISES
+3. CONCEPT OF VITAL, THE NATIONAL PROJECT ON REAL-TIME, COOPERATIVE ENTERPRISES mass customized products and working in networks are to be developed.
+In addition to customised mass production, issues are to be handled, like

 One of the most important trends in manufacturing is manifested in the paradigm of customised mass production, which means difficult to accomplish the task of producing customised products at a price near to the level in mass production.
+The national research project VITAL: Real-time Co-operative Enterprises IT-solutions for enterprises producing